jupyter/notebook/docs/source/extending/bundler_extensions.rst

 Example: IPython Notebook bundle (.zip)
 ---------------------------------------

-The `hello_bundler` example in this documentation is simplisitic in the name of brevity.
+The `hello_bundler` example in this documentation is simplistic in the name of brevity.
 For more meaningful examples, see `notebook/bundler/zip_bundler.py` and `notebook/bundler/tarball_bundler.py`.
 You can enable them to try them like so: